influxdata/docs-v2/content/enterprise_influxdb/v1.9/features/clustering-features.md

 For more inforrmation, see how to [add a passive node to a cluster](/enterprise_influxdb/v1.9/tools/influxd-ctl/#add-a-passive-node-to-the-cluster).

 {{% note %}}
-**NOTE:**  This feature is experimental and available only in Influx Enterprise.
+**Note:**  This feature is experimental and available only in InfluxDB Enterprise.
 {{% /note %}}